 The Trust Women campaign paints the decriminalisation of abortion as the last battle in a long series of hard-won legal rights for women, like the vote and equal pay.
 Now women holding the power of life or death over their children is framed as a victory for equality.
 Now the extension of women’s rights is being indissolubly linked with the erosion of the right to life of unborn children.

 The use of deliberately de-humanising language in this debate is deeply problematic.
 Words like mother and baby are only used when the baby is wanted, otherwise the baby remains a foetus/embryo.
+The denial of the biological and emotional relationship between mother and child dehumanises women.
 The reduction of a human being to a biological stage of development makes it easier to ignore the humanity of that child and all it could become.
 Denying the humanity of the unborn person enables the taking of life.
-We want to recognize the intrinsic human value of every unborn child.
+We want to recognise the intrinsic human value of every unborn child.
 The unborn is not a potential person it is a person with potential.
 Rather than denying scientific fact we should be honest and admit that abortion ends a human life.
-The heart starts beating at around 16 days so even with the earliest abortion it literally stops a beating heart.
+The heart starts beating at around 21 days after conception, so even with the earliest abortion it literally stops a beating heart.